Preparing for the Romans in Britain Workshop homepage

 1. If you have an interactive whiteboard please have it set up so I can display my photos.

-3. I will need four helpers (children and/or teachers) to help set out the materials for the town making during morning break, and for the artefact making during lunch break.
+3. I will need four helpers (children and/or teachers) to help set out the materials for the town making during morning break.
+Please arrange for us to have morning break from 10.15-10.30, so there is enough time to make the town (although we will still probably have to finish it off at the end of the day).

-4. I have enclosed 2 sheets for you to assign the town and artefact activities to children based on their abilities.
-The sheets tell you how many children should be in each group.
-Three or four children are needed to make the mosaic, plus a TA or other adult.
+4. Below is a sheet for you to assign the town activities to children based on their abilities.
+The sheet tells you how many children should be in each group.

-5. Please arrange for at least one assistant to help the children make the town and artefacts (in addition to the one needed for the mosaic).
+5. Please arrange for at least three assistants to help the children make the town.
 The activities are challenging and the more helpers you can get the better.
 I suggest asking parents to come in – in my experience parents always enjoy the activities and feel good about helping the class.
-A year 3 will need at least 3 extra helpers.

-6. Have a space ready at the side of the room for the children’s artwork.
+6. Have plenty of space ready at the side of the room for the children’s artwork.
 A sign or other decoration will help give the impression of a museum display.
-The town is 90X60cm and so you will need a large space for it – perhaps outside the classroom
+The town is 90X60cm and so you will need a large space for it – perhaps outside the classroom.

-7. Please ensure the following items are present in the classroom on the day of the visit (if you can have them all ready on one side of the room, that would be very helpful):
+7. Please ensure the following items are present in the classroom on the day of the visit:

 Table at front of room for my own use, under the whiteboard